db4ple/MMDVM/linux/README.md

-Connect your RTLSDR and HackRF
+Connect your RTLSDR and HackRF, the code uses 431.875000 Mhz, configure your handheld.

 Adjust the HackRF Id to your Id in linux/grc/dmr_tx.py , otherwise transmit will not work.